 The human body is weird in itself.
 Talking about the most sensitive sensory organ in the body, our eyes are no less difficult than mathematics in engineering.

 In our eyes, there is something called as Accommodation Reflex.
 This is of a key significance when surroundings are concerned.
 When our visual field changes from a bright environment to a darker environment, our eyes take the time to “Accommodate” to that particular field, and vice versa.

 This is the main reason behind this safety norm in Air Crafts

 Before landing (or takeoff), when the Aircraft prepares to land, the cabin lights are dimmed.
-Human eye takes the time to accommodate to the new “darker” visual field.
-As it do so, the cabin lights are dimmed before landing.
+Human eye takes the time to accommodate the new “darker” visual field.
+As it does so, the cabin lights are dimmed before landing.
 Since now our eyes have adjusted to the darker field, it would not take time for us to react in split second.
-Especially, in any emergency situation.
+Especially, in an emergency situation.

 Being adjusted and adapted to the darker environment, the passenger would be able to react to any emergency in time.

 Imagine that an Air Craft having cabin lights on even during landing faces a fault, which suddenly switches off the whole light circuit!
 We would become temporarily blind, and won’t have much time to adapt and react to emergencies.

 Also, as the window shades are opened, light from outside is allowed to enter the cabin.
 It may help and guide the passengers in an emergency.
 However, it will also update them about any situation outside the aircraft (such as fire or something).